-Inprise last week took the wraps off Delphi 5, the latest version of its rapid application development tool for Windows.
+Inprise last week unveiled Delphi 5, the latest version of its rapid application development tool for Windows.

-- Enterprise now includes support for HTML 4 and XML, allowing developers to create Web applications using dynamic HTML content based on data fed from back-end servers using XML.
-It also supports Microsoft's ActiveX Data Object and OLEDB technology with ADOExpress, a data integration component and includes InterBase Express, a small-footprint relational database.
+It also supports Microsoft's Activex Data Object and OLEDB technology with Adoexpress, a data integration component and includes Interbase Express, a small footprint relational database.

-- Midas 3 is a suite of component broker technologies, supporting HTTP, CORBA, Microsoft's COM and Microsoft Transaction Server.
+Midas 3 is a suite of component broker technologies, supporting HTTP, common object request broker architecture, component object model and Microsoft Transaction Server.
 It handles integration between existing systems and new Web applications.

-- TeamSource is a new tool to increase productivity of enterprise development teams.
-It enables development teams to manage changes to source code; builds on existing source code management and versioning engines (such as PVCS); adds a workflow model that simplifies the managment of source code for large distributed teams; and includes Borland Translation Suite, which helps internationalise or localise applications.
+Teamsource is a new tool to increase productivity of enterprise development teams.
+It enables development teams to manage changes to source code; builds on existing source code management and versioning engines (such as PVCS); adds a workflow model that simplifies the managing source code for large distributed teams; and includes Borland Translation Suite, which helps internationalise or localise applications.

 Inprise was unable to supply pricing details for the software.